bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 The output executor provides the following methods that does not perform any work by default so you should define their implementation by yourself.

 1. ``onMessage``:
     It is invoked for every received message from one of the inputs that are defined within the instance.
-Inside the method you have an access to the message that has the TStreamEnvelope type.
+Inside the method you have access to the message that has the TStreamEnvelope type.

 2. ``getOutputEntity``:
     It is invoked once when module running.
 This method returns the current working entity, i.e. fields and types.
 This method must be overridden.